Ruijiao-Sun/Snow-petrel-pair-bond/README.md

 2024-02-16

 Software:
-This file includes pair-bond observation events to estimate vital rates and probabilities of divorce and widowhood using JAGS through R package JagsUI.
+These files includes pair-bond observation events to estimate vital rates and probabilities of divorce and widowhood using JAGS through R package JagsUI.

 Author(s)
 Ruijiao Sun